Alzy/obs-midi/README.md

 # Installing

-1. Grab the zip from the [OBS-Midi Releases Page](https://github.com/Alzy/obs-midi/releases)
+1. Grab the zip from the [OBS-Midi Releases Page](https://github.com/cpyarger/obs-midi/releases)

-2. Copy the files in the zip to  your obs plugins directory.

-  * By Default this is C:\Program Files\obs-studio\obs-plugins\64bit
+2. Download and run the installer for your OS

 3. Launch OBS